joe-ton/joe-ton/README.md

 # 👋 joe-ton

 Hi, I'm Joe Ton.
-I am an AI Infrastructure Engineer.
+I am an Engineer.

-I use this GitHub account for collaborations (open source), my website (tonindustries.com), daily practice (ai-daily), and tooling (neovim, alacritty, Makefiles).
-My personal stuff is kept elsewhere under different usernames.

-If you're interested in systems engineering, product development, or architecting end-to-end AI pipelines, feel free to reach out!
+Optimizing GPU kernels and compilers for applications in artificial intelligence, gaming, and robotics.
+Dedicated to disseminating in-depth analyses of relevant research.

 ---
 🧰 Tech Highlights: